GEM-benchmark/NL-Augmenter/README.md

 **Test Cases:** At least 5 samples (text or data) should be added in the file test_perturbation as test cases for every new perturbation.

 **Languages other than English:** We strongly encourage multilingual perturbations.
-For languages other than English, you should specify the languages in the list of “applicable_languages”.
+Every should specify the languages in the list of “locales”.